 Next thing I knew, two hostel employees were in the room, unpacking a second set of flat-pack bunk beds a foot from my head and starting to build.
-Two new guests, Argentinian brothers in town to watch their country in the finals, had arrived in the middle of the night and our tiny, two-bed dorm was becoming a four-bed.
-In fact, by the end of our four-night stay in Rocinha Favela the hostel staff somehow managed to fit a third set of bunk beds in, blocking the door to the bathroom and leaving no room for anything except shimmying sideways between a maze of beds to reach the door.
+Two new guests – Argentinian brothers in town to watch their country in the finals – had arrived in the middle of the night and our tiny, two-bed dorm was becoming a four-bed.
+In fact, by the end of our four-night stay in Rocinha Favela the hostel staff somehow managed to fit a third set of bunk beds in, blocking the door to the bathroom and leaving no room for anything except shimmying sideways between a maze of beds to reach the exit.

 Later on, the whole thing just seemed funny.
 Especially when, the next day, I heard rumours flying around of break-ins, fights, a raid from a cartel.
 At the time, it was annoying, but over four days staying in a favela in Rio it was the only bad thing that happened.

 By the light of the next day Rocinha Favela itself wasn’t so bad.
-It was chaotic and colourful, but it felt much more like the “real” Rio than the more upscale districts we explored on foot over the next few days.
-The people we met were lovely Our stay there is one of the most memorable things about my trip to Brazil in general!
+It was chaotic and colourful, but it felt much more “real” than the more upscale districts we explored on foot over the next few days.
+The people we met were lovely.
+Our stay there is one of the most memorable things about my trip to Brazil in general!

 That hostel doesn’t appear to be there any more, but other, nicer-looking hostels have sprung up in Rocinha Favela since my visit.
 If you’re planning on staying in a favela on your trip to Rio, go for it.
 Be careful, obviously: lock up your valuables, avoid going out after dark – especially alone – and listen to any advice that your hostel staff give you.
 But this is an amazing glimpse into a very different side of Rio de Janeiro.